Olical/olical.github.io/cryogen/resources/templates/md/posts/2017-10-27-hello-world.md

 I used [Simply Static][simply-static] to generate a snapshot of my entire blog which I could then merge into my GitHub pages repositories top level.
 This means every URL that used to work with my original blog will work with this one.

-I don't promote my old posts through this anymore, but they're still there, I even preserved [the original homepage](/wp-index.html).
+I don't promote my old posts through this anymore, but they're still there, I even preserved [the original homepage][wp-index].

 ## The payoff